mvazquezc/scc-fun/demo3/README.md

         ~~~json
         {
-          "lastTransitionTime": "2022-08-29T13:47:13Z",
+          "lastTransitionTime": "2023-10-16T16:45:20Z",
-          "lastUpdateTime": "2022-08-29T13:47:13Z",
+          "lastUpdateTime": "2023-10-16T16:45:20Z",
-          "message": "pods \"reversewords-app-captest-6b89bbc766-\" is forbidden: unable to validate against any security context constraint: [provider \"anyuid\": Forbidden: not usable by user or serviceaccount, spec.containers[0].securityContext.runAsUser: Invalid value: 0: must be in the ranges: [1000800000, 1000809999], provider \"restricted-v2-seccomp\": Forbidden: not usable by user or serviceaccount, provider \"restricted\": Forbidden: not usable by user or serviceaccount, provider \"nonroot-v2\": Forbidden: not usable by user or serviceaccount, provider \"nonroot\": Forbidden: not usable by user or serviceaccount, provider \"restricted-netbind\": Forbidden: not usable by user or serviceaccount, provider \"hostmount-anyuid\": Forbidden: not usable by user or serviceaccount, provider \"machine-api-termination-handler\": Forbidden: not usable by user or serviceaccount, provider \"hostnetwork-v2\": Forbidden: not usable by user or serviceaccount, provider \"hostnetwork\": Forbidden: not usable by user or serviceaccount, provider \"hostaccess\": Forbidden: not usable by user or serviceaccount, provider \"node-exporter\": Forbidden: not usable by user or serviceaccount, provider \"privileged\": Forbidden: not usable by user or serviceaccount]",
+          "message": "pods \"reversewords-app-captest-74cd8fb789-\" is forbidden: unable to validate against any security context constraint: [provider \"anyuid\": Forbidden: not usable by user or serviceaccount, provider \"restricted-netbind\": Forbidden: not usable by user or serviceaccount, provider restricted-v2: .containers[0].runAsUser: Invalid value: 0: must be in the ranges: [1000720000, 1000729999], provider \"restricted\": Forbidden: not usable by user or serviceaccount, provider \"nonroot-v2\": Forbidden: not usable by user or serviceaccount, provider \"nonroot\": Forbidden: not usable by user or serviceaccount, provider \"hostmount-anyuid\": Forbidden: not usable by user or serviceaccount, provider \"machine-api-termination-handler\": Forbidden: not usable by user or serviceaccount, provider \"hostnetwork-v2\": Forbidden: not usable by user or serviceaccount, provider \"hostnetwork\": Forbidden: not usable by user or serviceaccount, provider \"hostaccess\": Forbidden: not usable by user or serviceaccount, provider \"lvms-vgmanager\": Forbidden: not usable by user or serviceaccount, provider \"lvms-topolvm-node\": Forbidden: not usable by user or serviceaccount, provider \"node-exporter\": Forbidden: not usable by user or serviceaccount, provider \"privileged\": Forbidden: not usable by user or serviceaccount]",
           "reason": "FailedCreate",
           "status": "True",
           "type": "ReplicaFailure"